sbb-design-systems/digital.sbb.ch/src/en/guidelines/regulations/app-icons/app-icons.md

 </sbb-button>

 ## External applications
-Colours: Background in white, icon in black{.lead}
+Colors: Background in white, icon in black{.lead}

 ### Applications for iOS
 Icons are to be delivered in quadratic png format.
 Please also consider iOS requirements.
 The icons are automatically rounded for iOS.{.lead}